Isrks/Unlimited-Gaming-Experience-sdm845-s9-s9Plus-n9/README.md

 Magisk Module.

-This module has only been tested on Android 10 (OneUI 2.5).
+This module has only been tested on Android 10 (One UI 2.5) on the following Samsung devices with Snapdragon 845 processor: Samsung Galaxy s9, Samsung Galaxy s9+, Samsung Galaxy Note 9.
+If you want, you can test this module with devices from other brands with the same processor, but I do not assure you that it will work, since I do not have other devices that are not the ones I already mentioned.

 Hi, the objective of this module for magisk is to disable the performance restriction due to temperature when starting a game that requires too many resources, such as CoD Mobile, Genshin Impact, PUBG Mobile, etc.
 This module can drain a lot of battery in games that require a lot of performance.